Taylor's Mill - Rainier Beach

 When the mill first started operating, their supply of logs came mostly from the heavily wooded Skyway area.
 The trees were very large, mostly Douglas Fir.
 To get them to the mill a chute was constructed from the top of the hill, over the streetcar tracks, and down to the mill.

-In an Interview with Mort Taylor, now hale and hearty at the age of 100, he said several relatives worked at the mill.
+In a 1995 Interview with Mort Taylor, then hale and hearty at the age of 100, he said several relatives worked at the mill.
 His uncle Bill was a logger, uncle Dave operated the boom, his dad was foreman and one of the girls in the family ran the mill restaurant.
 The pay for loading lumber was 22 cents an hour.
-At the left in the photo Mort, as a young boy, is holding the hand of his dad with his sister at his right.
+At the left in the photo Mort, as a young boy, is holding the hand of his dad with his older sister Jeanette at his right.

 by Buzz Anderson